 Step 6 – Set an ad budget

-Step 7 – Choose media for ad
+Step 7 – Choose the media for your ad

 Step 8 – Review the ad campaign